30Msearchtime/discord-welcome-bot/README.md

 ## Features

-Sends customizable embedded messages to welcome new members and say goodbye to those leaving.
+- Sends customizable embedded messages to welcome new members and say goodbye to those leaving in the server.
+- Directly messages new members with a customizable welcome message and departing members with a farewell.
-Supports custom banner and icon URLs for embed messages.
+- Supports custom banner and icon URLs for embed messages.
-Configurable welcome and leave messages.
+- Configurable welcome and leave messages for both server channels and direct messages.
 Displays a custom status for the bot.
 For more detailed information about Discord.js and its features, visit the Discord.js Guide.